-- 1. respond correctly to all permanent and temporary traffic signals, signs and road markings - 2. respond correctly to signals given by authorised persons - 3. respond safely and responsibly to signals given by other road users
+- 1. respond correctly to all permanent and temporary traffic signals, signs and road markings - 2. respond correctly to signals given by authorised persons - 3. respond safely and responsibly to signals given by other road users.

 - 1. the meaning of, and how to respond to

 - mandatory traffic signs

 - warning signs

 - road markings

-- 2. the meaning of the particular signs that apply to the vehicle that you are driving (for example height, width and weight restrictions)

-- 3. how to work out the speed limit when you cannot see speed limit signs
+- 2. how to work out the speed limit when you cannot see speed limit signs

-- 4. the speed limits on different classes of road for the vehicle (and trailer combination, where applicable) that you are driving

-- 5. the meaning of, and how to respond correctly to, signals given by
+- 3. the meaning of, and how to respond correctly to, signals given by

 - police officers

 - crossing patrols

 - others authorised to control traffic

-- 6. who is authorised to control traffic
+- 4. who is authorised to control traffic

-- 7. signals that other road users are likely to use and how to respond safely and responsibly to them
+- 5. signals that other road users are likely to use and how to respond safely and responsibly to them

-Version 2.0 Page 29 of 38 www.gov.uk/dsa
+Version 5.0 Page 28 of 37 www.gov.uk/dsa